The Concept of GPU Compiler¶

 Init():

-• According counter clockwise rule in previous section, Triangle Primitives are defined in varaible vertices.
-After binding OpenGL VBO Buffers[0] to vertices, vertices data will send to memory of server(gpu).
-Think of the “active” buffer as just a global variable, and there are a bunch of functions which use the active buffer instead of using a parameter.
-These global state variables are the ugly side of OpenGL [39] and can be replaced with glVertexArrayVertexBuffer(), glVertexArrayAttribFormat(), …, then call glBindVertexArray(vao) before drawing in OpenGL 4.5 [40] [41].
+Think of the “active” buffer as just a global variable, and there are a bunch of functions that use the active buffer instead of taking using a parameter.
+These global state variables are the ugly side of OpenGL [39] and can be replaced with glVertexArrayVertexBuffer(), glVertexArrayAttribFormat(), etc. Then call glBindVertexArray(vao) before drawing in OpenGL 4.5 [40] [41].

-• glVertexAttribPointer( vPosition, 2, GL_FLOAT, GL_FALSE, 0, BUFFER_OFFSET(0) ): During gpu rendering, each vertex position will be held in vPosition and pass to “triangles.vert” shader because LoadShaders( shaders ).
+During GPU rendering, each vertex position will be held in vPosition and passed to the “triangles.vert” shader through the LoadShaders(shaders) function.

 glfwSwapBuffers(window):